Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Experiments

+We generate\footnote{Code available at \url{https://github.com/nihell/ProkhorovExamples/blob/master/GenerateCubicalNoise.ipynb}} $100 \times 100$ pixel greyscale images according to the following procedure, cf. Figure \ref{fig:CubicalComplex}.
+Initializinng every pixel with $0$, we choose $n$ points at random, at which we add a Gau{\ss}ian with $\sigma = 3$.
+We normalize the values to $[0,2]$ and then shift them up by $64$.
+The goal is to distinguish images with $n=15$ from images with $n=20$.
+The obstacle is that we superimpose a particular kind noise, similar to salt-and-pepper noise.
+We choose $k$ pixels randomly at which we set the value to a random integer from $[1,128]$; the eight surrounding pixels are set to zero.

+For each of the four combinations $n\in\{15,20\}$ and $k\in\{3,5\}$ we sample $50$ greyscale images.
+We then create a cubical complex from each using the pixels as top-dimensional cells (lower-star filtration) and compute persistent homology in dimensions $0$ and $1$.
+We proceed as indicated at the beginning of this section to assess the accuracy of the different metrics.
+The results are summarized in Table \ref{tab:CubicalNoiseResults}.
+Both in dimmension 0 and 1, the K-Neighbors classifier is inconclusive in the setting of Bottleneck and Wasserstein.
+With a suitable Prokhorov metric, we are able to achieve an accuracy of more than $80\%$.
+In the K-Medoids approach, the story is similar but less pronounced: Bottleneck and Wasserstein are inconclusive, but Prokhorov achieves around $60\%$ accuracy.

-\subsection{3D Segmemtation}
+\subsubsection{3D Segmemtation}

 We adapt an example from \cite{carriereSKlearnTDA} and \cite{gudhi:PersistenceRepresentations}, which is based on the dataset \cite{Chen:2009:ABF}.
 The task is to classify 3D-meshes based on the persistence diagrams of certain functions defined on them.
-We divide the diagrams into 171 training points and 5529 test points.
-We evaluate the classification accuracy using i) KNeighbors, ii) KMedoids, iii) silhouette score.
-The results of classification are presented in the Tables \ref{tab:3dKN}, \ref{tab:3DKMed} and \ref{tab:3dSilhouette}, respectively.
-On the training data, we select the function $f$ to yield a high score.
-We restrict ourselves to quadratic polynomials to avoid overfitting.

-The $K$-neighbors classifier is a number between zero and one indicating the percentage of points classified correctly.
-While the Prokhorov distance is quickly computed, it yields the worst score.

-The $K$-medoids score is a number between zero and one indicating the percentage of points that have the same label as the medoid they are assigned to.
-Here, Prokhorov scores best out of all metrics.
-The 1-Wasserstein distance is faster to compute, but yields a worse score.

-The silhouette score is a number between minus one and one.
-A high score indicates a good clustering: points are more similar to other points from their cluster than from other clusters.
-A score close to zero, as the ones we find in our experiments, indicates that there is little distinction beween the clusters.
-On this very low baseline, Prokhorov still performs slightly better than the other distances.
+The shapes are for example airplanes, hands, chairs ...
+The results of classification are presented in the Tables \ref{tab:3dSegResults}.
+All the considered metrics yield a similar accuracy.
+Prokhorov is the fastest, however at the cost of first having to find the suitable parameter, which took moore than ten hours in this case.

-\subsection{Synthetic Dataset}
+\subsubsection{Synthetic Dataset}